aatef14/dockers/img.ec2-extractor/README.md

 ec2-report "your_custom_filename"
 ```

 To make the alias permanent, add it to your `~/.bashrc` file.

+License
+NO-COPYRIGHT FREECENSE